-Quantum hacking is the act of exploiting the vulnerabilities in quantum computing systems.
+Quantum hacking is the act of exploiting vulnerabilities in quantum computing systems.
 It entails the use of various methods and techniques to gain access to sensitive data or carry out malicious activities.
 These approaches involve manipulating quantum systems or introducing errors in their operations.

 Quantum hackers can take advantage of the inherent errors in these systems to break through security protocols or disrupt their operations.
 Such actions could have serious security implications in the future.